 Be Yourself explores Blackness, identity, and self-acceptance through a dialogue with Petey Greene’s How to Eat a Watermelon.
-Combining archival footage with reenactments, the film reclaims the watermelon—a symbol tied to complex histories—as a metaphor for authenticity and resilience
+Combining archival footage with reenactments, the film reclaims the watermelon—a symbol tied to complex histories—as a metaphor for authenticity and resilience.

 Now & Forever is a Medical Film that displays the struggles individuals face after their loved one passes.
 This film is a product of the 2022 24-hour film competition at the Ampersand International Film Festival.